 - OSHA has a web page that provides information and online resources on walking/working surfaces.

 Personal Hygiene and General Decontamination

 - Wash hands for at least 10 seconds with soap and water (if available).
-This includes all surfaces such as the wrists, palms, backs of hands,
+This includes all surfaces such as the wrists, palms, backs of hands, fingers, and fingernails.

 - If soap and/or water are not available, use alcohol-based products made for washing hands, such as hand sanitizer or sanitizing wipes.
 Wash all hand surfaces by gently rubbing.
 Allow hands to air dry.